10 – Free Man

 # 7 – Our Love is Fading

 One of our favorite Sheryl Crow albums was her 2010 album 100 Miles From Memphis.
-The first single release from the album was the track “Summer Day.”
+The first single released from the album was the track “Summer Day.”
 However, it’s the album’s opening number “Our Love is Fading,” that just kills it.
 Young musicians need to watch this video and learn from it.
 This is musicianship!
 This is the real deal!

 # 6 – We Oughta Be Drinkin’